danieldidiobalsamo/url_shortener/README.md

+# How to launch
-# If you have a kubernetes cluster
+## If you have a kubernetes cluster

 Launch `install.sh` script, which will deploy application in a separate namespace, and install cert-manager.